freeside/Freeside/fs_selfservice/wordpress/README.txt

 Configuration:

-In Wordpress, go to Settings -> General and set "Freeside self-service URL" to the
+In Wordpress, go to Settings -> General and set "Freeside server" to your Freeside server name or IP address.

 Freeside configuration: